Illinois Route 336: Route description

-For most of its entire length, IL 336 is a four-lane divided expressway without property access, but has many at-grade intersections with sideroads.
+For almost its entire length, IL 336 is a four-lane divided expressway without property access, but has many at-grade intersections with sideroads.
 The only interchanges currently built on IL 336 are with US 136/IL 94/Hancock County Road 1500 in Carthage, IL 61 at Mendon, and US 136 west of Macomb.

 IL 336 overlaps IL 61 from south of Mendon to south of Loraine.
 These two roads serve the Adams County Fairgrounds.
 Further north, IL 336 overlaps IL 94 about 7 mi past Loraine, and continues until IL 336 intersects with US 136 in Carthage.
 (IL 94 continues north to near the Quad Cities.)

 IL 336 bypasses Carthage to the south and east, with a full interchange (US 136) east of Carthage.
 The highway turns east and overlaps US 136 east of Carthage toward Macomb.
 Highway bridges over two branches of the LaMoine River as well as an overpass for the BNSF Railway and IL 61 carry the highway east with new alignments south of both Tennessee and Colchester.

 IL 61 has an at-grade T-intersection with the highway at the same location as the alignment of US 136.
 The two highways are concurrent to the point west of BNSF Railway overpass, where US 136 splits off to its former alignment through Tennessee and Colchester.
 IL 336 continues east and turns north to Macomb.
 There is an underpass under BNSF Railway and a partial cloverleaf interchange connecting US 136.
 The expressway then downgrades to a super-two.
 The super-two continues as a northwest bypass of Macomb until it ends at US 67/IL 110.